lino-framework/lino/docs/dev/actions.rst

     A help text that shortly explains what this action does.
     ExtJS uses this as tooltip text.

+  .. attribute:: parameters

+    User-definable parameter fields for this table.
+    Set this to a `dict` of `name = models.XyzField()` pairs.

+  .. attribute:: params_layout

+    If this table or action has parameters, specify here how they should be laid out in the parameters panel.

+  .. attribute:: params_panel_hidden

+    If this table has parameters, set this to True if the parameters panel should be initially hidden when this table is being displayed.

   .. attribute:: select_rows

     True if this action should be called on a single row (ignoring